GET ORDAINED

 What supplies do you need to do a sand ceremony?

-3. Sand
+• Sand

 illustration of many colorful vessels and glass containers to use to perform a sand ceremony including champagne flute and glass skull

+Sand Ceremony Supplies: Glass vases, champange flutes, and even quirky skull-shaped bottles...
 Any clear container can work well for a sand ceremony, as long as the opening is wide enough to pour sand into.
 For smaller containers, a funnel can make things easier.
-Illustration by Jessica Levey.
+(Illustration by Jessica Levey)

-Where is the best place to set up the sand ceremony table?
+Where is the Best Place to Set up the Sand Ceremony Table?

-- Off to the side:
+- Off to the Side

-- Close to the audience:
+- Close to the Audience

-- Behind the officiant:
+- Behind the Officiant

 illustration of a sand ceremony set up, using two colors of sand and an hourglass on a burnt orange red tablecloth with a green background

-Custom hour-glasses are a creative choice for sand ceremonies.
+A custom hourglass is a creative choice for sand ceremonies.

-What to do & What to say
+Unity Sand Ceremony Wording & Delivery: What to Say & What to Do

 Transitions are key when shifting from another part of the ceremony into a unity ritual.
 Officiants should offer a few words to let the couple and guests know what’s coming next, and then talk about what the ritual symbolizes and means to the couple.

-After the Ceremony
+After the Wedding Ceremony

+And a final planning note for clean up: Decide who's in charge of clearing away any remaining sand after the ceremony, and who will take the unity vessel for safe keeping.
+This can be a friend or family member, chosen by the couple.
 Small vessels can be sealed with cotton balls, tape, or corks.
 Vessels (like mason jars or decanters) might come with their own caps or lids, making the job an easy one.

 Jessica Levey